 Water can be used to help with many medical problems; however one thing it’s GREAT at is preventing a hangover.
 If you’ve over-indulged in alcoholic beverages, drink a pint of water before you go to bed.
 Alcohol dehydrates the body which is one of the major contributing factors to that nasty hangover headache you get the morning after a great night out.

 Drinking a big glass of water just before you go to sleep replenishes the water levels in your body while you sleep, allowing you to wake up hangover-free.

 Natural remedy 5: Ginger

 What does it help with?
 Nausea

 Ginger can help to quell feelings of sickness and nausea.
 Try infusing fresh ginger in hot water and then freezing it into ice cubes.
-Suck on the ice cubes during the day or melt them into water to help sooth your sick feeling.
+Suck on the ice cubes during the day or melt them into the water to help smooth your sick feeling.